Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: Calcium Citrate (does not require stomach acid, well-absorbed on an empty stomach), Di-Calcium Malate, Calcium Bisglycinate

 Calcium carbonate must be taken with food to ensure adequate stomach acid for absorption.
-Calcium citrate can be taken with or without food, making it the preferred form for individuals with low stomach acid or those on proton pump inhibitors.
+Calcium citrate can be taken with or without food, making it the preferred form for individuals with low stomach acid, those on proton pump inhibitors, and bariatric surgery patients (calcium carbonate is poorly absorbed in achlorhydric environments).
 Critically, divide doses so you take no more than 500mg of elemental calcium at one time - absorption efficiency drops significantly above this amount.
 Take Vitamin D3 with a meal containing fat for best absorption.

 The Scorecard: 10 Products Compared